Will Syracuse cover the spread vs. Georgetown? Betting Trends, Record ATS

 - The Orange are 2-6-0 against the spread this season.

-- Syracuse has been at least a -125 moneyline favorite five times this season and won all of those games.
+- The Orange have entered five games this season favored by -120 or more, and won each of those games.

-- The bookmakers' moneyline implies a 55.6% chance of a victory for the Orange.
+- Syracuse has a 54.5% chance to win this game based on the implied probability of the moneyline.

 Syracuse vs. Georgetown Over/Under Stats